catwell/cw-lua/README.md

 Not really tools, but rather small examples of how to do some things.

-- cwtools: a small collection of useful functions.
+- cwtools: a small collection of useful functions
+- concurrent-dotproduct: a simple ConcurrentLua example (outdated)
+- unix: luaposix sample code (and C counterparts)

 ## Graduated